open-mmlab/mmpose/docs/en/user_guides/inference.md

 ### Model Alias

-MMPose provides a set of pre-defined aliases for commonly used models.
-These aliases can be used as shorthand when initializing the `MMPoseInferencer` instead of specifying the full model configuration name.
-Below is a list of the available model aliases and their corresponding configuration names:
+The MMPose library has predefined aliases for several frequently used models.
+These aliases can be utilized as a shortcut when initializing the `MMPoseInferencer`, as an alternative to providing the full model configuration name.
+Here are the available 2D model aliases and their corresponding configuration names:

 | Alias     | Configuration Name                                 | Task                            | Pose Estimator | Detector            |
 | --------- | -------------------------------------------------- | ------------------------------- | -------------- | ------------------- |